gsajko/blog/content/posts/use_twitter_for_research.md

 {{< tweet 1153488195432132614 >}}

-Remember "BERT embeddings/Universal Sentence Encoder → UMAP → HDBSCAN" from the previous tweet?
+Remember "*BERT embeddings/Universal Sentence Encoder → UMAP → HDBSCAN*" from the previous tweet?

+![Leland](/img/20210201184524.png)

 Leland happens to be the researcher behind UMAP and HDBSCAN.

 Instant "follow" for me.

-![Leland](/img/20210201184524.png)

 Ok, so what about LDA?
 What do other people think about it?
 I repeated the search, remembering to check "People you follow".